open0x20/api-atac/README.md

 ### Dependencies
  - PHP 7.2 or higher
  - FFMPEG globally installed
- - wget, mv, rm and mkdir globally installed
+ - wget, ps, grep, mv, rm and mkdir globally installed

 ### Endpoints
 A better description can be found in the *swagger.json* file.